hcientist/OnlinePythonTutor/README.md

 You can use [iframe embedding](v3/docs/embedding-HOWTO.md) to quickly embed visualizations on your webpage.

-It can be hard to run your own version locally for non-Python languages, since there are complex Docker-related setups in v4-cokapi/ that I haven't yet cleanly packaged up.
+It can be hard to run your own version locally for non-Python languages, since there are complex Docker-related details in v4-cokapi/ that I haven't yet cleanly packaged up.

 To run Python visualizations on localhost: